ORF-4450/RobotLib/README.md

 These are the library classes created by the Olympia Robotics Federation (FRC Team 4450).
 This library is delivered via jar file for use in our robot control programs.
 ***************************************************************************************************************
+Version 1.4

+*	Modify NavX class to support NavX-Micro.

+R. Corn
+May 11, 2017

 Version 1.3

 *	More updates to distance monitoring classes.
 Add PDP monitoring class.